 From Italy, we are already getting news from a disaster in the hospitals: even though only a small part of the infected people needs intensive care, that number has quickly exceeded the existing capacities.
 The consequences are terrible – for example, they cannot treat all people and therefore let more and more of them die who could otherwise have survived.
 And this happens already at infection levels amounting to a tiny proportion of the population – orders of magnitude below what can be reached with exponential growth within a short time.

-Many Germans (but decreasing in number every day) still do not recognize how close we all are to that same disastrous situation – just because our numbers are still substantially lower and we have higher capacities in the medical sector.
+Many Germans (but decreasing in number every day) still (at the time of original publication of this article) do not recognize how close we all are to that same disastrous situation – just because our numbers are still substantially lower and we have higher capacities in the medical sector.
 However, it should be easy to see that with such a growth rate it is a matter of roughly one week to get to the same number of infections.
 Further, if you have 3 times more capacities, for example, but a multiplication factor of 3 per week, it takes only one week more to get into the same disaster (with 3 times more affected people).
 Fortunately, German politicians seem now to have understood this, and the now stricter measures should substantially reduce the growth rate.
 Whether that is already enough, remains to be seen.
 Curiously, that crucial question is not debated that much.

 Addition of 2020-05-17: the German measures turned out to be sufficiently effective for stopping the exponential growth and even let the numbers decline significantly.
 Unfortunately, they were not sufficient to get down to really small infection numbers within a couple of weeks, because the reproduction factor did not get that far below unity.
 A couple of weeks with a larger R factor, as might result from a gradual return to normality, might well spoil that success.